kietngt00/Task-Master-NodeJs-ExpressJS/README.md

 # MongoDB connect
 in 'app.js', instead of connectDB(process.env.MONGO_URI), need to hard code the URL in local machine when clone this repository

-#Run app
+# Run app
-npm start
+'npm start'
 or
-node app.js
+'node app.js'